 What side effects have been seen in clinical studies?

 The most commonly reported side effect of therapeutic cancer vaccines is inflammation at the site of the injection, including redness, pain, swelling, warming of the skin, itchiness, and occasionally a rash.
 Flu-like symptoms, including fever, chills, weakness, dizziness, nausea or vomiting, muscle ache, fatigue, headache, and occasional breathing difficulties, have also been reported after administration of a therapeutic cancer vaccine.19 For more about managing treatment side effects, visit the Survivor Resource Center.

 More serious health problems have been reported in a smaller number of people after receiving a therapeutic cancer vaccine, but these may not have been caused by the vaccine.
-They include asthma, appendicitis, 19, and certain autoimmune diseases, including arthritis and .
-Rarely, severe allergic reactions to specific vaccine ingredients have been seen following vaccination.
+They include asthma, appendicitis, A condition in which the female reproductive organs are inflamed.
+It may affect the uterus, fallopian tubes, ovaries, and certain ligaments, and certain autoimmune diseases, including arthritis and A chronic, inflammatory, connective tissue disease that can affect the joints and many organs, including the skin, heart, lungs, kidneys, and nervous system.
+Rarely, severe allergic reactions to specific vaccine ingredients have been seen following vaccination.19

 Adoptive T cell transfer

 Adoptive T cell transfer is being developed as a new approach to cancer treatment.
 The goal is to improve the ability of a person’s own A type of white blood cell to fight cancer.